 Tutors who are hired through ACE must have at least a 3.0 GPA, be recommended by faculty, and have received a B or higher in the courses they tutor.
 Almost all tutors are undergraduates who have recently taken the class; therefore, students may feel as if they are simply working with a friend.
 ACE is recognized as an internationally certified tutoring center through the College Reading and Learning Association (CRLA).
 Because of this, ACE tutors must complete more than 10 hours of training and professional development in their first few months of hire.

 To provide students with additional support, ACE also has partnerships with the NDSU Mathematics Department who hires additional tutors to help students in MATH 98-266.
-The Center for Writers also has writing consultants available Monday-Friday from 7-10 pm for 30 minute appointments (first come, first served).
+The Center for Writers in the lower level of the NDSU Library has writing consultants available (first come, first served).

 Summer & Holiday Hours